tasm-io/tasm/user_manual/user_manual.md

 ### Registers

-TASM has 4 general purpose registers along with 3 specific purpose registers.
+TASM has 4 general purpose registers along with 3 special purpose registers.

 #### General Purpose
 *AL*, *BL*, *CL* and *DL* registers can be used for storing values as per your programming needs.
 The *AL* register is special as that is used with devices for inputting and outputting as mentioned with the OUT and IN instructions below.

-#### Specific Registers
+#### Special Registers

 ##### IP (Instruction Pointer)
-The instruction pointers hold the address of the next instruction that is to be executed.
+- The instruction pointers hold the address of the next instruction that is to be executed.
-It is visually displayed with a blue background in RAM and a blue line within the editor.
+- It is visually displayed with a blue background in RAM and a blue line within the editor.
 ##### SP (Stack Pointer)
-The stack pointer holds the address of the next stack.
+- The stack pointer holds the address that the stack will use for the next value pushed.
 ##### SR (Status Register)

-Is a flag register, each bit represents a flag that is either enabled or disabled.
-The following bits within the flag register have a meaning
+- Is a flag register
+- each bit represents a flag that is either enabled or disabled
+- he following bits within the flag register have a meaning

 | Bit (MSB = 8)   | Meaning        |
 | --------        | --------       |